Ghanem al-Dosari: Harassment and beating

-According to Arab Digest and Global Policy, al-Dosari was threatened with decapitation by Prince Abdulaziz bin Mashour, a brother of Sarah bint Mashhoor bin Abdulaziz Al Saud, the wife of Mohammad bin Salman, and on 10 September 2017 with being killed and eaten by Majed Maliki, who claims to have killed several people.
+According to Arab Digest and Global Policy, al-Dosari was threatened with decapitation by Prince Abdulaziz bin Mashour, a brother of Sara bint Mashour Al Saud, the wife of Mohammad bin Salman, and on 10 September 2017 with being killed and eaten by Majed Maliki, who claims to have killed several people.

 On 31 August 2018, al-Dosari was attacked during the daytime in London in front of Harrods by two men who shouted at him, "Who are you to talk about the family of al-Saud?".
 Al-Dosari responded to the assailants that they were not in Riyadh, and that "this is London".
 One of the two men answered, "F*** London, their Queen is our slave and their police are our dogs."
 Al-Dosari believed that the attackers were Saudis carrying out an intimidation campaign because of his human rights activities and political views.
 Al-Dosari was punched in the face and had to be treated in an ambulance.
 While Dosari was being treated by paramedics, his friend was approached by a third man who tried to bribe the friend not to report the incident.
 The friend assumed that the third man was another Saudi government agent.

 In late October, 2018, Scotland Yard started a high-level investigation and interviewed Dosari about the incident.
 "I think they are taking it seriously now after Jamal Khashoggi", he stated.

 Hacking target

 In 2018, al-Dosari was the target of hacking attempts.
 His phones were targeted by the Pegasus spyware, likely on behalf of the Saudi authorities.

+On 28 May 2019, al-Dosari's solicitor served a claim on the SA embassy in London.
+On 19 August 2022, the High Court ruled that the claim could proceed.
+On 26 January 2026, the High Court ordered SA to pay £3m in damages to al-Dosari.